vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### deps diff

 > ℹ️ This command refers to the `@vtex/cli-plugin-deps` plugin.
-Access [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO CLI plugins.
+Access [VTEX IO CLI plugins](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about the available plugins.

 Displays the differences between the dependencies of two distinct workspaces.
 If a single parameter is passed, the command compares the dependencies of the specified workspace with those of the master workspace.
 If no parameter is passed, the command compares the dependencies of the current workspace with those of the master workspace.